-CDE-098K
+CDE-098K 1 unit

-CA Preschool Foundations & Framework: Science
+CA Preschool Foundations & Framework: Science LEC 16-18

 This course is an introduction to the science development domain of the California Preschool Learning Foundations and Framework including the strands of scientific inquiry and physical, life and early sciences.
-The course provides practical strategies for implementing the curriculum frameworks developed for this domain and is applicable to required or professional development units for Child Development Permit holders, pre-school, transitional kindergarten, and earlyprimary teachers.
+The course provides practical strategies for implementing the curriculum frameworks developed for this domain and is applicable to required or professional development units for Child Development Permit holders, pre-school, transitional kindergarten, and early-primary teachers.

-Principles of Early Childhood Education
+Principles of Early Childhood Education LEC 48-54